 The steam will penetrate into cracks and fabrics to effectively kill hidden bed bugs and viable eggs.

-When using this method, the steam temperature should reach at least 130° F. Avoid strong airflow settings to prevent bed bugs from scattering.
+When using this method, the steam temperature should reach at least 130° F. Remove any electronics which may be sensitive to excess heat and moisture, and avoid strong airflow settings to prevent bed bugs from scattering.

 For clothing, bedding, linens, and other fabrics, wash and dry them using the highest heat settings for 30 minutes to kill any bed bugs or eggs hiding inside.